Setting up a Firefox extension development environment

 Just open the install.rdf file and deleted that line to solve the problem.

-One Response to “Setting up a Firefox extension development environment”
+One thought on “Setting up a Firefox extension development environment

 I’ve read your post on Firefox extension development and knew some more things about extension development.
 I’m currently developing an extension of Firefox-3.0.5.
 Currently I’ve an application designed in Java and I want to add it as an extension of Firefox.
 Do you know the procedure to do it?
 Can I add this application as add-on????
 Please help!